AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    **Result:** The **Search** pane opens on the left.

 2. Click the **PI Point Search** tab.
-3. Refer to the table below to define your search query and search for PI points:
+3. Refer to the table below to define your search query and search for PI points.

    | Specific Values | Action to Take |
    -------------------------- | ------------------------